-- (b)(i) For the 2013-14 and 2014-15 school years, the superintendent 2 shall allocate funding to school districts for learning assistance programs as provided in RCW 28A.150.260(10)(a), except that the 3 4 allocation for the additional instructional hours shall be enhanced as provided in this section, which enhancements are within the program of the basic education.
-In calculating the allocations, the superintendent shall assume the following averages: (A) Additional 7 instruction of 2.3975 hours per week per funded learning assistance program student for the 2013-14 school year and the 2014-15 school year; (B) fifteen learning assistance program students per teacher; (C) 36 instructional weeks per year; (D) 900 instructional hours per teacher; and (E) the district's average staff mix and compensation 13 rates as provided in sections 503 and 504 of this act. - (ii) From July 1, 2013, to August 31, 2013, the superintendent shall allocate funding to school districts for learning assistance programs as provided in section 515, chapter 50, Laws of 2011 1st sp. sess., as amended. - (c) A school district's funded students for the learning assistance program shall be the sum of the district's full-time equivalent enrollment in grades K-12 for the prior school year multiplied by the district's percentage of October headcount enrollment in grades K-12 eligible for free or reduced price lunch in the prior school year.
-Starting with the allocation for the 2014-15 school year, the prior school year's October headcount enrollment for free and reduced price lunch shall be as reported in the comprehensive education data and research system. - (2) Allocations made pursuant to subsection (1) of this section shall be adjusted to reflect ineligible applications identified through the annual income verification process required by the national school lunch program, as recommended in the report of the state auditor on the learning assistance program dated February, 2010. - (3) The general fund--federal appropriation in this section is provided for Title I Part A allocations of the no child left behind act of 2001. - (4) A school district may carry over from one year to the next up to 10 percent of the general fund--state funds allocated under this program; however, carryover funds shall be expended for the learning assistance program.
+- (1) The general fund--state appropriations in this section are subject to the following conditions and limitations: - (a) The appropriations include such funds as are necessary to complete the school year ending in the fiscal year and for prior fiscal year adjustments. - (b)(i) For the 2013-14 and 2014-15 school years, the superintendent shall allocate funding to school districts for learning assistance programs as provided in RCW 28A.150.260(10)(a), except that the allocation for the additional instructional hours shall be enhanced as provided in this section, which enhancements are within the program of the basic education.
+In calculating the allocations, the superintendent shall assume the following averages: (A) Additional instruction of 2.3975 hours per week per funded learning assistance program student for the 2013-14 school year and the 2014-15 school year; (B) fifteen learning assistance program students per teacher; (C) instructional weeks per year; (D) 900 instructional hours per teacher; and (E) the district's average staff mix and compensation rates as provided in sections 503 and 504 of this act.

-Sec.
-514. 2013 2nd sp.s. c 4 s 516 (uncodified) is amended to read as follows:
+- (ii) From July 1, 2013, to August 31, 2013, the superintendent shall allocate funding to school districts for learning assistance programs as provided in section 515, chapter 50, Laws of 2011 1st sp. sess., as amended. - (c) A school district's funded students for the learning assistance program shall be the sum of the district's full-time equivalent enrollment in grades K-12 for the prior school year multiplied by the district's percentage of October headcount enrollment in grades K-12 eligible for free or reduced price lunch in the prior school year.
+Starting with the allocation for the 2014-15 school year, the prior school year's October headcount enrollment for free and reduced price lunch shall be as reported in the comprehensive education data and research system. - (2) Allocations made pursuant to subsection (1) of this section shall be adjusted to reflect ineligible applications identified through the annual income verification process required by the national school lunch program, as recommended in the report of the state auditor on the learning assistance program dated February, 2010. - (3) The general fund--federal appropriation in this section is provided for Title I Part A allocations of the no child left behind act of 2001. - (4) A school district may carry over from one year to the next up to 10 percent of the general fund--state funds allocated under this program; however, carryover funds shall be expended for the learning assistance program. - 32 Sec.
+516. 2013 2nd sp.s. c 4 s 516 (uncodified) is amended to read 33 as follows: